zc277584121/deep-searcher/README.md

 #### Embedding Model Configuration
 <pre><code>config.set_provider_config("embedding", "(EmbeddingModelName)", "(Arguments dict)")</code></pre>
-<p>The "EmbeddingModelName" can be one of the following: ["MilvusEmbedding", "OpenAIEmbedding", "VoyageEmbedding", "SiliconflowEmbedding", "PPIOEmbedding"]</p>
+<p>The "EmbeddingModelName" can be one of the following: ["MilvusEmbedding", "OpenAIEmbedding", "VoyageEmbedding", "SiliconflowEmbedding", "PPIOEmbedding", "NovitaEmbedding"]</p>
 <p> The "Arguments dict" is a dictionary that contains the necessary arguments for the embedding model class.</p>

 <details>